sifferman/cse121_labs/lab7.md

 It is VERY important to submit the **report.pdf**.
 If this file is missing, you lose 1⁄2 of the points.

+You may want to watch this video to help you get started: <https://youtu.be/GIbA3fHAHxY>.

 ## Lab7.1: Get the weather (5 points)

 This is mostly to reproduce the wttr.in example from class.
 Check the